Naereen/slides/2018_10__Looking_for_and_organizing_your_bibliographic_references__GouTP_at_CentraleSupelec/README.md

 ## ResearchGate

-- Many researchers have a Google Scholar profile
+- Many researchers have a ResearchGate profile
 - But it is also very useful to look for new references
 - (same, just less popular than Google Scholar)